 Lord God of the Colors, Dedelin thought.

-“If that army attacks this summer, it will be a slaughter, your majesty,” Yarda continued.
-“Sending Vivena is a bad plan, but it’s also our only plan.
+“If that army attacks this summer, it will be a slaughter,” Yarda continued.
+“Sending Vivenna is a bad plan, but it’s also our only plan.
 Even if it buys us just a few more months, it will be a blessed reprieve.
-With a little more time, I should be able to bring the Natiees nomads to our cause, not to mention the dissidents in Hallendran itself.
+With a little more time, I should be able to bring the Natiees nomads to our cause, not to mention the dissidents in Hallandren itself.
 You know that their leader has been captured.
-Following his execution, I’d say that they’ll be far more likely to listen to our offers.”
+Following his execution, I’d say that his people will be far more likely to listen to our offers.”

 Dedelin glanced back at the letter.
 Its language was simple.
-Vivena’s twentieth birthday had come, and the terms of the treaty stipulated that Dedelin could wait no longer.
-The Hallendren had every right to demand that their bride be sent.
+Vivenna’s twenty-second birthday had come, and the terms of the treaty stipulated that Dedelin could wait no longer.
+The Hallandren had every right to demand that their bride be sent.

-It was just that, thinking of Vivena in the God King’s arms. . . .
-She would be forced to bear that creature’s child, a stillborn monster who would become the next Returned God of the Hallandren. . . .
+It was just that, thinking of Vivenna in the God King’s arms. . . .
+She would be forced to bear that creature’s child, a stillborn monster who would become the next Returned God of the Hallandren.

 There is another way, a piece of his mind whispered.